augerT/repository-tracker/README.md

 This will launch frontend and backend processes concurrently.

+## Testing - Backend

+### 1. Configure backend/.env.test

+Add your GitHub API token to the `.env.test` file to avoid rate limits.
+Make sure to configure your DB_USER and DB_PASSWORD variables as well to match your `.env` file!

+### 2. Running the tests

+From the project root

+Test: `npm run test:backend`

+Test with coverage report: `npm run test:backend:coverage`

 ## Missing Features / Bugs / Suggestions for improvements

 ### -Real-time update tracking